 Definition: Even though a different situation might look better than the one you are in, it probably isn’t better.

-Example: I wanted to work in tech, but now my roommate has a job in marketing and it seems really cool.
+Example: I wanted to work in tech and I got a great job.
+But now my roommate has a job in marketing and it seems really cool.
+It makes me want to switch careers!
 I guess the grass is always greener on the other side.

 To be green around the gills